Advice and Tips

 It’s common for an employment contract to contain provisions about patentable inventions, intellectual property, design, software, etc. So your employment contract should state that 1) your employer has the right to use only what is directly connected to your work tasks and 2) this usage directly relates to your organization’s business area.

 You must decide for yourself how important this point is to you based on your job and interests outside of work.
 If this is indeed important to you, and you have questions about how to move forward, please contact Tekna’s legal department.

 Read more about intellectual property rights

 It’s normal to have a 1-month notice during your trial period and a 3-month notice after this trial period is over.

 In addition to reading your employment contract, it’s important that you become familiar with all of your organization’s documentation – including its personnel handbook, local agreements and steering documents – as soon as possible.
 Remember that in contrast to your employment contract, your employer can make changes to the personnel handbook at any time without employee consent.

 Do you have any questions?

-If you have any questions or would like more feedback on the contract proposal before signing, you can send it to Teknas legal department.
+If you have any questions or want to get more detailed feedback on your proposed employment contract before signing it, please send it to Tekna’s legal department for an evaluation.